Healthcare Case Interview: Framework, Key Questions, and Worked Examples (2026)

 1. Revenue comes from payers, not patients.
 A hospital's primary customer is an insurance company (or CMS for Medicare/Medicaid), not the patient receiving care.
 Pricing is negotiated, regulated, and often capped.
 A "revenue decline" at a hospital usually starts with a reimbursement rate change, not a volume problem.

 2. Products require regulatory approval.
 A pharma company can't just launch a new drug.
-FDA approval (US), EMA approval (EU), and local market authorization take 10+ years and hundreds of millions in investment.
+FDA approval (US), EMA approval (EU), and local market authorization can take years and require major investment.
 The strategic question isn't just "should we enter this market?" but "when can we enter, and at what regulatory cost?"

 The 5-Stakeholder Healthcare Ecosystem